Joel Klaiman: 2006–present: Republic Records, Columbia Records, Hitco

 In 2018, Klaiman was named president of Hitco Entertainment, where he has worked with artists including Lopez, Big Boi, and Saint Jhn; Variety reported that Saint Jhn's single "Roses" was "all but inescapable" during the summer it was released, "dominating the upper echelons of U.S. radio and streaming charts."

+In August 2023, Klaiman launched Ascend4m, a music and entertainment marketing and consulting agency with talent management, of which he is the CEO.